 More Editing and Proofreading

 Did you know that Google watches for spelling and grammar errors, too?
-They may not have a red pen out ready to hack at your blog like your high school English teacher, but search engines do pay attention to what the visitors think.
+They may not have a red pen ready to hack at your blog like your high school English teacher, but search engines do pay attention to what the visitors think.
 And your visitors won’t hang around too long if they don’t feel you have a healthy grasp of their language.

 Remember, you’re not out to impress Google.
-While you do rely on the search engines to bring new visitors to your site through searches, you also need to provide those readers with quality information.
+While you rely on search engines to bring new visitors to your site through searches, you also need to provide those readers with quality information.
 You’re there to solve their problems, not boost your own traffic.

 More Ranked Content

-However, you find out months later that your well-researched blog has actually gained some traction with the Google search rankings and your company is coming out on top for that one blog post.
+However, you find out months later that your well-researched blog has gained some traction with the Google search rankings, and your company is coming out on top for that one blog post.
 Now, imagine the results if you’d had the time to publish four blogs that month.
 How many other blogs would find their way into the search results if Google at least had them to search?

 More Traffic